Video games can sometimes seem crowded with numerous vibrant UI elements, characters, and objects to remember while navigating through surroundings.

 Genre: Puzzle-platformerrnrnPlatforms: PC, PS4, Xbox One, Nintendo Switch, Mac, iOS

-Inside and its predecessor Limbo are great examples of minimalist puzzle-platformers, so if you’re a fan of the genre, definitely keep an eye out for any future projects from developer Playdead.
+Inside and its predecessor Limbo are exceptional examples of minimalist puzzle-platformers, so if you’re a fan of the genre, definitely keep an eye out for any future projects from developer Playdead.

-In it, you play as a mysterious unnamed boy tasked with exploring a strange facility with multiple floors and areas that can only be reached by solving a series of platforming puzzles.
+In it, you play as a cryptic unnamed boy tasked with exploring a peculiar facility with multiple floors and areas that can only be reached by solving a series of platforming puzzles.

-Each obstacle introduces a new mechanic that builds off of the previous one while working within the confines of a 2.5D side-scroller.
+Each obstacle introduces a new mechanic that builds off of the previous one while operating within the confines of a 2.5D side-scroller.